 Ultimately, it’s not about either the technology or the business: it is about merging the two to deliver what is best for the consumer.

-The post Trending Now in IT: Security, Privacy and Generation Z appeared first on Insight Vault.
+The original article Trending Now in IT: Security, Privacy and Generation Z can be found on Insight Vault.